Book of Resolutions: Global Racism and Xenophobia — Impact on Women, Children, and Youth

 We recognize that religion, spirituality, and belief can contribute to the promotion of the inherent dignity and worth of the human person and to the eradication of racism.

 We recognize that racism reveals itself in a different manner for women and girls and can be among the factors leading to deterioration in their living conditions, poverty, violence, multiple forms of discrimination, and the limitation or denial of their human rights.

 We recognize the need to develop a more systematic and consistent approach to evaluating and monitoring racial discrimination against women, children, and youth.

-- the large number of children and young people, particularly girls, who are victims of racism;
+the large number of children and young people, particularly girls, who are victims of racism, tribalism, and xenophobia;

-- that the General Commission on Religion and Race, the General Commission on the Status and Role of Women, in consultation with United Methodist Women, create a monitoring instrument for assessing evidences of racism in programs for and with women, children, and youth;
+Therefore, we further resolve that the General Commission on Religion and Race, the General Commission on the Status and Role of Women, in consultation with United Methodist Women, assess evidences of racism, tribalism, and xenophobia in programs for and with women, children, and youth;

-- that all national mission institutions, schools, and institutions of higher education, annual conferences, and general agencies evaluate current and projected programs to determine their impact in reducing racism in programs for women, children, and youth; and
+• all mission institutions, schools, and institutions of higher education, annual conferences, and general agencies evaluate current and projected programs to determine their impact in reducing racism, tribalism, and xenophobia in programs for women, children, and youth; and

-- that a report be prepared and presented to each General Conference by the General Commission on Religion and Race, the General Commission on the Status and Role of Women, in consultation with United Methodist Women, related to the status of women, children, and youth impacted by racism.
+• a report be prepared and presented to each General Conference by the General Commission on Religion and Race, the General Commission on the Status and Role of Women, in consultation with United Methodist Women, related to the status of women, children, and youth impacted by racism, tribalism, and xenophobia.